wanni0928/drag_n_drop_js/README.md

 # Trello Clone coding with vanilla js

-- there're few bugs but it works anyway...
+- fix some bugs.. but need some patches